Distribution of accumulation points of roots for type $(n-1,1)$ Coxeter groups: Introduction

 \begin{rem}{\em In \cite{dhr}, while revising the previous version of this paper, Dyer, Hohlweg and Ripoll also proved Theorem \ref{mein} and Theorem \ref{kidou} by a different approach (\cite[Theorem 4.10 (a) and Theorem 3.1 (b)]{dhr}).
 In fact, their approach was accomplished by using a method of so-called {\em imaginary cones} and they do not assume the linear independence of $\Delta$.
 On the other hand, in this paper, some other aspects of infinite Coxeter groups (e.g. metric on $\widehat{Q}$) are investigated. }\end{rem}

 A brief overview of this paper is as follows.
-First, we will prepare some lemmas and collect fundamental facts in Section \ref{junbi} for the proofs of the main theorems, Next, in Section \ref{onepoint}, we will prove Theorem \ref{kidou}.
-In addition, we study the fixed poitns of the normalized action in Section \ref{koteiten}.
-Before proving Theorem \ref{mein} in general case, we will prove that for the case of rank 3 in Section \ref{syoumei}.
-Finally, in Section \ref{higher}, we will show Theorem \ref{mein} for the case of an arbitrary rank.
+First, we will prepare some lemmas and collect fundamental facts in Section \ref{junbi} for the proofs of the main theorems.
+Next, in Section \ref{onepoint}, we will prove Theorem \ref{kidou}.
+We also study the fixed poitns of the normalized action in Section \ref{koteiten}.
+Before proving Theorem \ref{mein} in general case, we will show Theorem \ref{mein} for the case of rank 3 in Section \ref{syoumei}.
+Finally, in Section \ref{higher}, we will prove Theorem \ref{mein} for the case of an arbitrary rank.
 The discussion of the fixed points of the normalized action is used in the proof of Theorem \ref{mein} for the case of rank 3.